robertgj/DesignOfIIRFilters/docs/_posts/2017-08-23-DesignOfIIRFilters.md

 coefficients.
 I intended to show that it is possible to design a *good-enough* IIR digital filter with coefficients that are implemented by a limited number of shift-and-add operations and so do not require software or hardware multiplications.
-The repository [{{site.github.repo }}]({{ site.github.repo }}) contains the files required to generate the figures and results shown in that document.
 I programmed these experiments in the [Octave](https://www.gnu.org/software/octave) language.
 Octave is an [*almost*](https://wiki.octave.org/FAQ#Differences_between_Octave_and_Matlab)